After-Shock/Cloudbox-wiki/Plex-Autoscan.md

-Plex Autoscan comes with default configuration already set, but will still require a few things to be done by you.
+Plex Autoscan comes preset with a default configuration as related to Cloudbox.
+However, there a few things that need to be set by you.

 _Note: If you would like to learn more about what Plex Autoscan does and all the options available, see https://github.com/l3uddz/plex_autoscan._